eclipse-tractusx/item-relationship-service/docs/concept/#333-Data-Sov-guardrails-presentation/#333-data-sovereignty-presentation.md

 Enforcement of usage policy handling by irs.
 Component to be used is the IRS Policy Store to provides a usage policies management.
 IRS enforces to only consume assets where usage policy of BPNL matches.
-The IRS ensures that there is data consumption only if the usage policy matches and returns da initiating business application.
-If this usage policy matches, the data asset is accumulated via the EDC after successful contract fulfilment and made available to the business application.
+The IRS ensures that data is only consumed if the usage policy matches.
+In case the usage policy matches, the data asset is accumulated via the EDC after successful contract fulfilment and made available to the business application.

 Note:
 There is no content or semantic check of the usage policy.